 Let’s say you were working in the food service industry but now would like to move into a Sales Associate position.
 Although the requirements for the position may be worded in a way that makes you believe you are not qualified, there’s a strong chance that you are exactly the type of person the hiring manager is looking for.
 Those hours spent keeping customers happy, remembering which table has a birthday, and which kids have allergies can all be parlayed into your resume to show that you are the ideal candidate.

 You, my friend, have strong customer service skills.
 You have patience.
 You can multitask.
 You have organizational skills and are a team player.
 You may even have prior experience training new employees.
 Did you often up-sell items from the menu?
 Then you increased per-check sales.
-Rather than simply listing your daily tasks like making drinks and counting the register — because you know you did far more than that – what you need to do is convey those broader, often sought competencies on your resume!
+Rather than simply, listing your daily tasks like making drinks and counting the register — because you know you did far more than that – what you need to do is convey those broader, often sought competencies on your resume!

-Being able to identify these skills and present them in a compelling way within your resume shows that you were not “simply a bartender”, but rather an individual who provides an exceptional client experience, excels at keeping customers happy, and is able to deescalate issues quickly and effectively.
+Being able to identify these skills and present them in a compelling way within your resume shows that you were not “simply a bartender”, but rather an individual that provides an exceptional client experience, excels at keeping customers happy, and is able to deescalate issues quickly and effectively.